HCIS-Lab/PF-BCP/ROI_demo/README.md

 <br/>

-1. Run the visualization tool
+1. Start the Visualization Tool

-	Execute the following command to run the analysis tool:
+    Use the command below to start the analysis tool:
 	```bash
 	python ROI_vis_tool.py --data_root ${DATASET_ROOT} --metadata_root ${METADATA_ROOT} --vis_result_path ${VIS_PATH}
 	```

 2. Choose the **Model** to evaluate.
 3. Select the attributes of interest for the analysis.
-4. Filter the results by clicking **Filter** to refine your selection based on the chosen attributes.
-The quantitative results will be showed in window.
+4. Click **Filter Scenario** to narrow down the results based on the selected attributes.
+Quantitative results will appear on the left side of the window.
-5. Visualize a specific scenario by selecting one to view.
+5. Pick a scenario from the list to display its corresponding visualization.
-6. Save the results
+6. Export Results

-    * Click **Generate Video** to save the visualization as a GIF.
+    * Click **Generate Video** to export the visualization as a GIF.
-    * Click **Generate JSON** to save the quantitative results as a JSON file.
+    * Click **Generate JSON** to export the quantitative results as a JSON file.

-	The results will be saved in the following directories:
+	Output files will be saved in the following directories:
    * GIF : `${VIS_PATH}/gif/${MODEL}/${DATA_TYPE}`
    * JSON : `{VIS_PATH}/json/${MODEL}/${DATA_TYPE}`